NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 });
 ```

+### Reusing common test setups using fixtures

+TODO: Write this

 ### Full coverage

 Now that we've covered the basics you'll need for testing your contracts, here's a full test suite for the token with a lot of additional information about Mocha and how to structure your tests.
 We recommend reading through.

+TODO: Update once the boilerplate is updated

 ```js
 // We import Chai to use its asserting functions here.